RunMat

 3

-Run on GPU and iterate
+Run and iterate

 Every change versioned.
 No git required.